What does the new SECR framework mean for you?

-The new Streamlined Energy and Carbon Reporting framework (SECR) comes into force on 1 April this year.
+The new Streamlined Energy and Carbon Reporting framework (SECR) comes into force on 1 April 2019.
 It contributes to the government’s Clean Growth Strategy which encourages business and industry to reduce their energy production by 20% by 2030.

 Building on existing mandatory greenhouse gas emissions reporting and the Energy Savings Opportunity Scheme (ESOS), SECR replaces the reporting element of the Carbon Reporting Commitment (CRC) Energy Efficiency Scheme.